jcondotta/bank-account-recipients/README.md

 # To confirm and initiate the creation of the resources, simply type yes when prompted.
 ```

-### 6. **Run the Java Application: Once the infrastructure is ready, run the Java application to start the microservice**:
+### 6. **Run the Java Application**:
+  Once the infrastructure is ready, run the Java application to start the microservice:

 ```bash
 # Navigate back to the root project directory
 cd ..